freespek/solarkraft/doc/scf24/example/README.md

 producing the verification steps that will be done by Solarkraft automatically in the future.

+We have written four monitors that capture various aspects of the smart contract:

+ - [timelock_mon1.tla][] checks, whether the contract is initialized properly.
+ - [timelock_mon2.tla][] checks, whether the contract balance is changing properly.
+ - [timelock_mon3.tla][] checks, whether the `claimants` argument is respected.
+ - [timelock_mon4.tla][] checks, whether the time bound is respected.

 ## 1. Setting up the dev environment

 Follow the [setup][] guidelines from the Soroban tutorial.